fredbralvalex/GildedRose-Refactoring-Kata/readme.md

 		mvnw clean test

-* Running the Main application (It will be needed to copy the main file application to the src.main path)
+* Running the Main application

-1. Copy the main file application (TexttestFixture.java) to the src.main path (from src/test/java to src/main/java)

-	Windows: copy src\test\java\com\gildedrose\TexttestFixture.java src\main\java\com\gildedrose
-	Linux: cp src/test/java/com/gildedrose/TexttestFixture.java src/main/java/com/gildedrose

-2. Execute (where 10 is the number of days inside the application):
+1. Execute (where 10 is the number of days inside the application):

 		mvnw compile exec:java -Dexec.mainClass="com.gildedrose.TexttestFixture" -Dexec.args="10"